Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/fpos-class.md

 ### <a name="parameters"></a>Parametry

-`_Off` Posun, podle kterého chcete zvýšit indikátoru pozice souboru.
+*_Off* posun, podle kterého chcete zvýšit Indikátor pozice v souboru.

 ### <a name="return-value"></a>Návratová hodnota